ntwiles/nala/README.md

 Note: Functions do not yet support parameters.
 ## Arrays

-Arrays are in the process of being implemented.
-They will be able to be initialized with the following literal syntax:
+Arrays are initialized with the following literal syntax:

 ```
 const array = [5, 4, 2, 8];